THE WAIT IS OVER!

-Last week Princess wanted to create an under-the-sea-world, which in her 4-year-old mind involved making a bunch of jellyfish out of disposable bowls and crepe paper streamers.
+Last week my daughter Maggie wanted to create an under-the-sea-world, which in her 4-year-old mind involved making a bunch of jellyfish out of disposable bowls and crepe paper streamers.

 She is one of those kids that once an idea gets planted in her head, there is no letting it go.
 I finally, after listening to days of pleading, took her to the dollar store for some supplies.
 She made her jelly fish, I hung them from the ceiling, and she spent a few happy days pretending to be “under the sea.”